CHICAGO (WLS) -- Chicagoans hit the road and lined up at the airport for the Fourth of July holiday weekend.

 It's one of the busiest travel weekends of the year.
 AAA expects 2.6 million Illinoisans to head out of town this weekend.

 Some people also hit the road Thursday.
 Highways quickly filled up with bumper to bumper traffic.

-In Chicago, the average gallon of regular unleaded reached a high of $5.80 on June 13.
-But over the past two weeks. prices have dipped 15 cents as the cost of oil falls.
+In Chicago, the average cost of a gallon of unleaded gas reached a high of $5.83 on June 13, but over the past week prices have dropped 15 cents as the cost of oil falls.

 "So if you're not going anywhere, don't feel like you need to be in a rush to fill up.
-Prices could fall another five, ten, or even 15 cents a gallon at some stations over the next week.
-And it could continue beyond that," Patrick De Haan with GasBuddy.com said.
+Prices could fall another five, 10, or even 15 cents a gallon at some stations over the next week.
+And it could continue beyond that," said Patrick De Haan of GasBuddy.com.

-At some suburban gas stations, prices finally fell below $5 a gallon, but this is still the most expensive July 4th ever at the pump.
+And at some suburban gas stations, prices are finally below $5 a gallon.
+But this is still the most expensive July 4th ever at the pump.

 AAA estimated the westbound Eisenhower Expressway will see double its normal volume Friday afternoon, while traffic on much of the Bishop Ford, Dan Ryan, Kennedy and Edens, along with I-294, will also be especially heavy.

 At O'Hare Airport, travelers from across the country flooded in.

 "We were trying to beat the holiday rush, but I don't think we succeeded," said Mia Gramann and Isabelle Florio who were flying to Nashville.

 Jim Prothro is making the trip from Chicago to Shreveport, Louisiana, the first time he's flown in four years.